jerng/studies/jsf/README.md

 # JSF just stands for JavaScript Framework

+## Motivations

+Currently a study of 2015-2019 JavaScript developments I've not been keeping up with.

+After reviewing a number of reactive-style web frameworks, I wasn't clear on how each one was architectured.

+Instead of reading all the code for all of those, I decided to write a brief study in the form.
+The architecture being developed here is loosely based on EventTarget and Erlang's VM-actor-messages model.

+** (I'm not sure if you should call this a polite protocol, but Erlang was designed by a Brit.)

 ## Version

 v0.0.1 - representing a working version of the messaging infrastructure, albeit